LambdaSchool/Sprint-Challenge--Security-Theory/security/ThreatModel.md

 # Initial draft:

-# The potential weakness of correcthorsebatterystable password generation
+# Potential Weakness of correcthorsebatterystable and human-created passwords in general

 # The situation:
+Employees should not be generating passwords at all; they should be truly random and a secure password manager should be used instead.
 Creating passwords with four random words has a potential weakness, and that weakness is based on people being lazy and instead of using four random words they use four words that can be associated with them.